wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.1.0 =
+* New Request Processing Mode provides faster background processing of articles.
+* New Inline background process is more reliable especially on highly secured hosts.
+* Create new Notebooks on the fly in Get It and [NoteBk] training tag.
+* Fix set up of new blog when MyCurator is network activated in Multisite network.

 = 2.0.0 =
 * Notebooks let you save any articles found by MyCurator for future use in curated posts or writing articles.